What we believe

 United Kingdom University Work

-The United Kingdom University Work is in the process of becoming a Charitable Incorporated Organization (CIO).
+The United Kingdom University Work is a registered charity (Charity #: 1175012).
 We are all volunteers who help to carry out the Spring and Autumn University Conferences, the annual University Training, and various trips and outings for university students, in coordination with many local churches throughout the United Kingdom.